gokulsg/BERT-and-Friends/README.md

 # BERT-and-Friends
-This repository contains the complete code for the BERT and Friends final Project
+This repository contains the complete code for the BERT and Friends final Project.
+I performed Task-specific knowledge distillation using 3 datasets and compared the performance of the student models with the Fine-tuned Teacher models.

 ## Experiment